Parliamentary.ai

 Overview

-This bill clarifies the definition of a coastal path in England, removing river estuaries from its scope, and mandates Natural England to create a new coastal access scheme within eight months of the bill's enactment.
+This bill clarifies the definition of a coastal path in England, removing river estuaries from the definition under the 2009 Marine and Coastal Access Act.
+It mandates Natural England to create a new coastal access scheme within eight months, reflecting this change, and makes consequential amendments to related legislation.

 Description